httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Resumable uploads, as defined in this document, do not permit uploading representation data in parallel to the same upload resource.
 The client MUST NOT perform multiple representation data transfers for the same upload resource in parallel.

-If an upload resource receives a new request to retrieve the offset ({{offset-retrieving}}), appending representation data ({{upload-appending}}), or cancellation ({{upload-cancellation}}) while a previous request for creating the upload ({{upload-creation}}) or appending representation data ({{upload-appending}}) is still ongoing, the resource SHOULD prevent race conditions, data loss, and corruption by either
+If an upload resource receives a new request to retrieve the offset ({{offset-retrieving}}), appending representation data ({{upload-appending}}), or cancellation ({{upload-cancellation}}) while a previous request for creating the upload ({{upload-creation}}) or appending representation data ({{upload-appending}}) is still ongoing, the resource SHOULD prevent race conditions, data loss, and corruption by terminating the previous request before processing the new request.

-- rejecting the new request altogether or
-- terminating the previous request before processing the new request.
 Due to network delay and reordering, the resouce might still be receiving representation data from an ongoing transfer for the same upload resource, which in the client's perspective has failed.
 Since the client is not allowed to perform multiple transfers in parallel, the upload resource can assume that the previous attempt has already failed.
 Therefore, the server MAY abruptly terminate the previous HTTP connection or stream.

 # Media Type `application/partial-upload`